stable-packages/store/README.md

 `key` + `moduleName` forms an unique id to the store.

-`key` not be shown if something goes wrong.
+`key` will not be shown if something goes wrong.

 #### StoreOptions#version